 It’s really not difficult to be successful in this type of work.
 But the following advice is worth mentioning so you can determine if this would be right for you.

-2. Some folks will have various cognitive and physical challenges that may hinder their ability to render the art they way you would have it.
-Be patient!
-And remember, it’s about the process not necessarily the outcome.
+2. Patience and understanding is paramount as well.
+Some folks (especially in assisted living facilities) will have various cognitive and/or physical challenges that may hinder their ability to render the art they way you would have them do it.
+But remember, it’s about the process not necessarily the outcome.
+Some may need need a lot of assistance, too.

 3. Do not force the guidance during the lessons – encourage instead!
 Even if a picture is totally off, that’s OK – do allow for individual expression!

 4. Be reasonable in your starting fee.
 You can always build up from there.
-Remember, you have to establish your worth to begin with.
+Remember, you have to establish your worth and the value of the activity to begin with.

 5. Keep it light and make it fun.
 Share stories or funny anecdotes.
 And remind them this is their art project, that you are there for guidance but there is much room for artistic license.

-7. And lastly, always, always thank them for coming.
+7. And lastly, always, always thank your participants for coming.

 This will be a business and will need to be nurtured and built up over time.
 It will be at least a part-time income for you and could be more if you work hard at marketing yourself.

-It is a great way to become an entrepreneur- you will be your own boss and will be providing wonderful experiences for those your serve.
+It is a great way to become an entrepreneur- you will be your own boss and will be providing wonderful experiences for those your serve and for yourself as well!

 Thanks for reading.
-If you have any comments or questions, please leave them below.
+If you have any comments or questions about doing this for a living, please leave them below.
+I would be more than happy to answer them!